Board of Trustees

 GATE Academy is a California non-profit corporation with Board members serving on a voluntary basis.
 The Trustees have oversight responsibilities for financial management of the school and governance according to mission.

 Sara Dawson brings a wealth of experience to GATE in small business administration and bookkeeping.
 In addition to her full time job and managing the books for several small businesses, Sara has also dedicated endless volunteer hours to GATE Academy over the last six years, including founding and heading the Parent Coordinating Committee, organizing and handling logistics for field trips and overnights, and spearheading various activities and events.
 Sara serves as chair of the Finance Committee and implemented GATE's 2011/12 comprehensive technology upgrade.
 Sara’s critical thinking skills, extensive knowledge of business administration and bookkeeping, and passion for GATE's mission make her an invaluable asset.
-Sara is a principal of Omnirax, a custom furniture manufacturer in Sausalito.
-Sara has a daughter at the school.
+Sara is a principal of Omnirax, a custom furniture manufacturer in Sausalito, and her daughter is a recent Gate graduate.

 Steven A. Nielsen